FAIRmat-NFDI/nomad-docs/docs/howto/manage/gui/workflows.md

-# How to define custom workflows
+# How to create custom workflows

 ## What you will learn